atbashEE/core-profile-demo/README.md

 ## se-run

 Run a Jakarta EE Core profile application on Java SE.
 So no longer the requirement of having a WAR file that is handled by a runtime.

+## Demo app with OpenLiberty

+Demo application with OpenLiberty (currently with beta version of OpenLiberty)